Anderson-Lai/ib-notes/hlphysics/physics.md

 a battery may have a **voltage drop** if it is being **charged**

 the side of the battery with the longer line is the **positive side**

+# May 9, 2025 - Internal Resistance and EMF

+**emf (electromotive force) - work done per unit charge in moving charge across the battery terminals**
+measured in **volts**

+hence, ε = emf = W/Q = P/I

+where W = work and Q = coulombs

+**emf = voltage if there is *no internal resitance***

+inside real batteries, there is resistance (that changes over time)
+it is connected in **series inside the battery**

+V = ε - Ir, where **r** is the internal resistance of the battery

+if the voltage changes across the circuit are summed up and the resistance of the battery is also accounted for, the emf is obtained

+given V = ε - Ir, as r is constant, it resembles the equation of a linear function, y = mx + b, where r = m